nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 You'll be using Docker to automatically download and install Nightscout and all its dependencies.
 Don't want to make this too technical, but you can think of Docker as a computer inside a computer.
 Basically, a virtual machine.
 (For the mega nerds out there, yes I know docker containers are not comparable to virtual machines, something something they share a kernel, whatever.)
 Docker calls these virtual machines "Containers".
 You'll see that I refer to them as "Docker Containers / Containers" most of the time later on in this post.

 Long story short, Docker allows for an easy install of Nightscout.
 When you deploy the Docker container, Docker does all the work of automatically installing / setting up Nightscout for you!
 The hardest part of this whole Nightscout set up is really installing docker and getting it running.
-To make things easy I've provided a script that will download Docker for you.
+To make things easy I've provided a script that will download and install Docker for you.
+The script will also download the Docker configuration file named `docker-compose.yaml` for you as well.

-[Here](https://github.com/have-no-clue-what-im-doing/nightscout_scripts) is the link that lists out all the scripts I've provided.
-They are hosted on Github, and no need to create or login with a Github account for this!
-(You'll create your Github account later) The script you'll need to run for the Docker install is named `dockerinstall.sh`.
+The script you'll need to run for the Docker install is named `dockerinstall.sh`.
 Run this command to download and run the script automatically:

-`sudo curl -fsSL https://raw.githubusercontent.com/have-no-clue-what-im-doing/nightscout_scripts/refs/heads/main/dockerinstall.sh | sudo -E bash`
+`sudo curl -fsSL https://raw.githubusercontent.com/nightscout/nightscout.github.io/refs/heads/source/docs/_static/raspberry/dockerinstall.sh | sudo -E bash`

 (Also this is why I highly recommend NOT typing directly from the Pi itself.
 As you'll have to manually type web addresses like this yourself.
 Later on you'll need to copy a very very long string of random characters which will not be fun to manually type in.
 So please make a best effort to remote connect to the Pi from another machine.)